wilgaboury/jsignal/readme.md

 ## Signals and Effects

 Fundamentally, a `Signal` is a wrapper around another object providing it with automatic dependency tracking for access and mutation.
 Effects are procedures that re-execute when the signals that they depend on change.
-This "reactive" paradigm is analagous to a typical subscriber/listener, but with siginificantly better developer ergonomics.
+This "reactive" paradigm is essentially just the observer pattern, but with an added layer of indirection and siginificantly better developer ergonomics.

 ### Brief Example